PTB-OEDA/VIEWS-Startup/Brandt-VIEWS2-Demo.md

 Of note here is that the lower 75th to 85th percentile of the distribution is zeros in almost all of the training data.
 In recent years this increases slightly.
-But this is why baseline predictions of zero or only a recent mean and important for comparison
+But this is why baseline predictions of zero or only a recent mean are important for comparison.

+Below a time series plot of the same is explored.

 ## Some key time series summaries of variation